History of Aston Martin in Timeline

 In 2011, Aston Martin issued £304 million of senior secured notes at 9.25% interest.

-In 2012, the first production cars for the revived Lagonda marque were slated for production.
+In 2012, Aston Martin slated the first production cars for the revived Lagonda brand.

-In the second half of 2012, production of the Rapide was returned to Gaydon, restoring all of Aston Martin's automobile manufacture to that location.
+In 2012, production of the Rapide was returned to Gaydon.

 April 2013: Bez to leave CEO role

-In December 2013, Aston Martin signed a deal with Mercedes-Benz Group to supply the next generation of Aston Martin cars with Mercedes-AMG engines and electrical systems.
+In December 2013, Aston Martin signed a deal with Mercedes-Benz Group (Daimler) to supply engines and electrical systems for the next generation of Aston Martin cars.

-In 2013, David Richards left Aston Martin to concentrate on Prodrive.
+In 2013, David Richards left Aston Martin to focus on Prodrive.

-On 2 September 2014, Aston Martin announced the appointment of Nissan executive Andy Palmer as the new CEO, with Bez retaining a position as non-executive chairman.
+On 2 September 2014, Aston Martin announced the appointment of Andy Palmer, a Nissan executive, as the new CEO.

 Since 2015, Aston Martin has sought to increase its appeal to women as a luxury lifestyle brand.
 A female advisory panel was established to adapt the design of the cars to the taste of women.

-In February 2016, Aston Martin selected a 90-acre site in St Athan, South Wales, for its new factory, featuring existing 'super-hangars' of MOD St Athan.
+In February 2016, Aston Martin selected a site in St Athan, South Wales, for its new factory.

-In March 2016, the DB11, announced at the Geneva Motor Show, became the first model to feature Mercedes-Benz electronics and Mercedes-AMG V8 engines as part of the partnership.
+In March 2016, the DB11 was announced at the Geneva Motor Show, featuring Mercedes-Benz electronics and V8 engines.

 September 2016: Aston Martin AM37 Powerboat Unveiled